-Allies rally round Theresa May after Boris Johnson resignation bombshell
+Theresa May holds 'productive' Cabinet meeting amid Brexit chaos

 Among Tory Brexiteers there was deepening anger at the proposals agreed at Friday's meeting of the Cabinet at Chequers which they branded as "Brexit in name only".

-However it was unclear whether they had the numbers to force a leadership challenge.
+However, it was unclear whether they had the numbers to force a leadership challenge.

 Under party rules, 48 Tory MPs – 15% of the party’s 316-strong representation in the Commons – must write to the chairman of the backbench 1922 Committee, Sir Graham Brady, to trigger a no-confidence vote.